detomon/bliplay/SYNTAX.md

 pw:<count>
 ```

-This commands sets the number of phases after which a [waveform](#waveform-command-w) should reset.
+This command sets the number of phases after which a [waveform](#waveform-command-w) should reset.
 This can be used as an interesting effect, for example, using with [noise](noise):

 ```blip
 % use noise